-Triple C is a commonly used name for Coricidin HBP Cough & Cold, a brand of over-the-counter cough medicine that has recently gained traction as a commonly abused chemical substance.
+Triple C is a commonly used name for Coricidin HBP Cough & Cold, a brand of over-the-counter cough medicine that has recently gained traction as a widely abused chemical substance.
 Triple C abuse is most common among teenagers and young adults, seeing as it can easily be found in the medicine cabinets of many residential households.

 Triple C Abuse and Addiction